Pinterest's Options Frenzy: What You Need to Know

 After a thorough review of the options trading surrounding Pinterest, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

-Pinterest's Current Market Status With a volume of 5,139,662, the price of PINS is up 2.27% at $28.88.
-RSI indicators hint that the underlying stock may be approaching oversold.
-Next earnings are expected to be released in 80 days.
-Expert Opinions on Pinterest
+Current Position of Pinterest With a trading volume of 7,507,801, the price of PINS is up by 1.42%, reaching $30.45.
+Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
+Next earnings report is scheduled for 73 days from now.
+Professional Analyst Ratings for Pinterest

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $37.2.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $36.2.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Raymond James continues to hold a Outperform rating for Pinterest, targeting a price of $34. * An analyst from JP Morgan persists with their Neutral rating on Pinterest, maintaining a target price of $35. * Maintaining their stance, an analyst from Wedbush continues to hold a Neutral rating for Pinterest, targeting a price of $38. * An analyst from Roth MKM has decided to maintain their Neutral rating on Pinterest, which currently sits at a price target of $33. * Maintaining their stance, an analyst from Rosenblatt continues to hold a Buy rating for Pinterest, targeting a price of $46.
+Click here for access. * An analyst from Raymond James persists with their Outperform rating on Pinterest, maintaining a target price of $34. * An analyst from Baird persists with their Outperform rating on Pinterest, maintaining a target price of $36. * Maintaining their stance, an analyst from Wedbush continues to hold a Neutral rating for Pinterest, targeting a price of $38. * Showing optimism, an analyst from Wedbush upgrades its rating to Outperform with a revised price target of $38. * An analyst from JP Morgan persists with their Neutral rating on Pinterest, maintaining a target price of $35.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Pinterest options trades with real-time alerts from Benzinga Pro.